A convergent adaptive finite element stochastic Galerkin method based on multilevel expansions of random fields

 Our main task in the approximation of residuals is thus to identify the most relevant indices in the summation over $\nu$ in~\eqref{eq:res}, and for each such $\nu$ to approximate the $V'$-norm of linear combinations of terms of the form $A_\mu v_{\nu'}$, where $v_{\nu'} \in V(\cT_{\nu'})$ for some conforming $\cT_{\nu'} \geq \initmesh$.
 For the latter task, we use finite element frames derived from a hierarchy of uniform refinements of~$\initmesh$.

-For newest vertex bisection, we assume the initial triangulation $\initmesh$ to have an edge labelling that is admissible in the sense of \cite[Lem.~2.1]{BDD}; that is, each edge in $\initmesh$ is labelled either $0$ or $1$ such that each triangle in $\initmesh$ has exactly two edges labelled $1$ and one edge labelled~$0$.
+For newest vertex bisection, our starting point is a general initial triangulation $\initmesh$, which we endow with an edge labelling that is admissible in the sense of \cite[Lem.~2.1]{BDD}; that is, each edge in $\initmesh$ is labelled either~$0$ or~$1$ such that each triangle in $\initmesh$ has exactly two edges labelled~$1$ and one edge labelled~$0$.
 Such a labelling for general conforming two-dimensional triangulations can always be found~\cite[Lem.~2.1]{BDD}, but requires solving a combinatorial problem.
 For larger initial meshes, it suffices instead to bisect every triangle twice and take the resulting triangulation as $\initmesh$, where edges that connect two newly created vertices are labelled by $0$ and all others by $1$.

 Newest vertex bisection is then applied to a triangle with labels $(i,i,i-1)$ by bisecting the edge with the lowest label $i-1$ and assigning the label $i+1$ to both halves of the bisected edge and to the newly added bisecting edge, so that the two newly created triangles both have labels $(i+1,i+1,i)$ and the edges opposite the newly added vertex will be the next to be bisected.
 The meshes generated by newest vertex bisection are uniform shape regular, dependent only on the initial triangulation~$\hat\cT_0$.